interTwin-eu/itwinai/tutorials/distributed-ml/tutorial-1-mnist/README.md

-# Tutorial: distributed strategies for PyTorch
+# Tutorial: distributed strategies for PyTorch model trained on MNIST dataset

 In this tutorial we show how to use torch `DistributedDataParallel` (DDP), Horovod and DeepSpeed from the same client code.
 Note that the environment is tested on the HDFML system at JSC.
 For other systems, the module versions might need change accordingly.

+## Setup

 First, from the root of this repo, build the environment containing pytorch, horovod and deepspeed.
 You can *try* with: